 David Stromberg is a writer, translator, and literary scholar.

 His early publications include four collections of single-panel cartoons, the last of which was Baddies (Melville House Publishing).
-His fiction has appeared in Ambit, KGB Bar Lit, Atticus Review, and others.
-His writing has appeared in the Believer, Forward, Tablet, and Haaretz, and for seven years he interviewed artists and writers for The Jerusalem Post and The Jerusalem Report.
+He fiction has appeared in Ambit, Atticus Review, and The Woven Tale Press, and his nonfiction in The American Scholar, Entropy, Speculative Nonfiction, and Literary Matters, among others.
+For seven years he wrote on arts and culture for The Jerusalem Post.

-Stromberg's scholarly articles focus on the intersections of narrative and aesthetic theory, American and European literature, Yiddish language and culture, and philosophy and psychoanalysis.
-His first critical study, Narrative Faith: Dostoevsky, Camus, and Singer (U Del Press), focused on narration and moral vision.
-His second, IDIOT LOVE and the Elements of Intimacy (Palgrave), deals with intersections of literature, philosophy, and psychoanalysis.
+Stromberg's scholarly work focuses on the intersections of narrative and aesthetic theory, American and European literature, Yiddish language and culture, and philosophy and psychoanalysis.
+His scholarly articles can be found in Prooftexts, Studies in American Jewish Literature, Journal of Narrative Theory, Soundings, and American Journal of Psychoanalysis.
+His first book-length critical study, Narrative Faith: Dostoevsky, Camus, and Singer (U Del Press), focused on narrative technique and moral vision.
+His second, IDIOT LOVE and the Elements of Intimacy (Palgrave), deals with literature, philosophy, and psychoanalysis.

-Stromberg has published translations from the Russian, Hebrew, and Yiddish.
-He is editor to the Isaac Bashevis Singer Literary Trust, and his translations of Singer's work have appeared in The New Yorker, Public Seminar, Los Angeles Review of Books, and Lapham's Quarterly.
-He is also editor of In the Land of Happy Tears: Yiddish Tales for Modern Times (Delacorte / Random House), a collection of translated stories from the early 20th century.
+Stromberg has published translations from the Russian, Hebrew, and Yiddish, and edited a children's collection, In the Land of Happy Tears: Yiddish Tales for Modern Times (Delacorte / Random House), bringing together stories written in the early 20th century.
+He is editor to the Isaac Bashevis Singer Literary Trust, and his translations of Singer's work have appeared in The New Yorker, Tablet, Los Angeles Review of Books, and Conjunctions.
+He has also edited a collection of Singer's of essays, Old Truths and New Clichés (Princeton University Press).